 Gene Kim, Kevin Behr, George Spafford, The Phoenix Project.
 A Novel about IT, DevOps, and Helping Your Business Win, 3rd edition, Trade Select, 2018 — An updated version of The Goal for the digital age, this time centred around a fictitious software company in dire straits.
 The Theory of Constraints is once more applied, this time to software processes by identifying the systems constraints, exploiting the constraints, subordinating everything to the constraint, and alleviating the system’s constraint while not breaking a constraint.
 The book highlights the value of automation and is an advocate of DevOps that is widely recognised across many industries.

-Michael D. Watkins, The First 90 Days.
-Proven Strategies for Getting Up to Speed Faster and Smarter, Updated and Expanded, Harvard Business Review Press, 2013 — A much discussed book that aims to help new leaders transition into their new organisation more rapidly by providing them with a clear 30, 60, and 90 day plan that helps everyone win.
+- Michael D. Watkins, The First 90 Days.
+Proven Strategies for Getting Up to Speed Faster and Smarter, Updated and Expanded, Harvard Business Review Press, 2013 — A much discussed book that aims to help new leaders transition into their new organisation more rapidly by providing them with a clear 30-60-90 day plan that helps everyone win.

-Gene Kim, The Unicorn Project: A Novel about Digital Disruption, Redshirts, and Overthrowing the Ancient Powerful Order, It Revolution Press, 2019 — The sequel to The Phoenix Project and to be released on 19.11.2019
+Gene Kim, The Unicorn Project: A Novel about Digital Disruption, Redshirts, and Overthrowing the Ancient Powerful Order, It Revolution Press, 2019 — The sequel to The Phoenix Project released on 2019-11-19

 Ben Horowitz, The Hard Thing About Hard Things.
 Building a Business When There Are No Easy Answers, HarperCollins USA, 2014 — Recommended to me but I’ve not yet had the time to read it